 An umbilical hernia is a bulge near the belly button, or navel.
 Intestines or other tissues may bulge through an opening or a weak spot in the stomach muscles.
 The hernia has a sac that may hold some intestine, fat, or fluid.
 A baby can be born with a hernia.
 But parents may not notice it until the umbilical cord stump falls off, which may be a few days to a couple of weeks after birth.
 Usually, umbilical hernias are not painful or dangerous.

 Most umbilical hernias close on their own without treatment, usually in a baby's first year or by age 4 or 5 years.
 A child usually needs surgery only if the hernia is very large or has not gone away by the time the child is 4 or 5.
 While you wait for the hernia to close, watch for signs of any problems.
 In rare cases, the hernia can trap some of the intestine and cut off its blood supply.
 If this happens, your baby needs treatment right away.

-Enter U134 in the search box to learn more about "Umbilical Hernia: Care Instructions."
+Enter U134 in the search box to learn more about "Umbilical Hernia in Children: Care Instructions".

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2023 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.